jcheron/phalcon-jquery/README.md

 <link rel="stylesheet" type="text/css" href="https://ajax.googleapis.com/ajax/libs/jqueryui/1.11.2/themes/humanity/jquery-ui.css" />
 ```
 ####Local files
-Copy all necessary JS and CSS files from the JQuery official web site and copy them to **public/assets** and **public/js** directories in your project
+Download all necessary JS and CSS files from the JQuery official web site and copy them to **public/assets** and **public/js** directories in your project

 For JQuery (download at http://jquery.com/download/ or use the CDN)
 * jquery.min.js